lifeisfoo/WhosOnline/README.md

 WhosOnline
 ==========
 Vanillaforums plugin that lists the users currently browsing the forum.
+Now compatible with 2.0 and 2.1.

 Note